gliuzzi/QPL/README.md

 # QPL
  Repository of the B&B algorithm to solve  Nonconvex Quadratic problems with general linear constraints.
-N.B. the codes uses the external solvers <b>CPLEX</b>, <b>Gurobi</b> and <b>Ipopt</b>.
+N.B. the codes uses the external solvers <b>CPLEX</b>, <b>Gurobi</b> and <b>Ipopt</b> plus the <b>JuMP</b> package.
 The code has been tested with the following versions of the above solvers:
  - CPLEX v.
 12.10
  - Gurobi v.
 9.1.1
  - Ipopt v.
 0.6.4
+ - JuMP v.
+0.21.5

 Hence, prior of using the code you must install these solvers along with their respective Julia interfaces.